NYCPlanning/labs-factfinder-api/README.md

       - `selectionid` is a selection id returned by the selection api
       - `profileid` is one of 'decennial', 'demographic', 'social', 'economic', 'housing'

+## Data Updates
+Backing data is managed by EDM team.
+This app sets up foreign data wrappers (FDW) which provide schema-level access to EDM's factfinder tables.
+What is an FDW?
+It allows locals access to remote database tables.
+Once the FDW is created, we do a one-time insert into a local table, performing whatever munging needs to happen between EDM and the labs app.
+In our case, it's unioning the years.

+Currently, migration files handle updating the data through these FDWs by inserting data into existing tables.

+To perform a basic refresh of the data, re-run the relevant migration.
+What is that?
+As of writing, it's 1576792591496_copy-data-2017.js.
+Look up pg-migrate instructions on targetting a specific migration.

+To update the data with new release data (2018, 2019), generate a new migration for this.
+This migration should probably clear out the existing data and do any munging it needs (for example, unioning the correct years).
+Then, run the migration.

 ## Backend services